Post job

 Counselor internship job in Billings, MT

-Requirements Talents, skills, and abilities: Must have the ability to assess clients (and families) from a strengths model perspective, along with the skills, knowledge, and abilities to develop a theoretical perspective, in addition to the ability to work with a variety of people; Strong oral and written communication skills; An advanced degree (MS, MA, PhD) in Psychology, Social Work, or related field; Five (5) years of direct work experience.
-Benefits: AWARE proudly offers an excellent benefits package, uniquely designed to support you and your family in staying well, professional growth, and achieving financial security.
-AWARE's benefits include: Quarterly Financial Bonus Program Tuition Reimbursement Health Insurance Dental/Vision Insurance 401(k) with company match Life Insurance Wellness programs Generous paid time off We are proud to be an equal opportunity employer.
+Requirements Talents, skills, and abilities: A thorough understanding of human services, resources, and tools.
+The ability to assess clients (and families) from a strengths model perspective, along with the skills, knowledge, and abilities to develop a theoretical perspective.
+The ability to work with a variety of people.
+Strong oral and written communication skills are a must.
+A BS/BA Degree in a Human Services Related Field is preferred; an equivalency can be used based on documented work history, education, and volunteer experience Benefits: AWARE proudly offers an excellent benefits package, uniquely designed to support you and your family in staying well, professional growth, and achieving financial security.
+AWARE's benefits include: Annual raises Tuition Advancement Health Insurance Dental/Vision Insurance 401(k) with company match Life Insurance Wellness programs Generous paid time off We are proud to be an equal opportunity employer.

 Counselor internship job in Billings, MT